SailNav. Search

 • Region B: The Americas (North, Central, and South), Japan, Korea, Philippines — see Region B table.

-Key difference in lateral channel marks: in Region A port = red, starboard = green; in Region B it's the opposite: port = green, starboard = red.
+Key difference in channel lateral marks: in Region A port = red, starboard = green; in Region B it is the opposite: port = green, starboard = red.

 Main Types of Marks